LEADING OFF: LA homecoming for Braves’ Fried in NLCS Game 5 | WTOP

 ALL EYES ON LA

-In the only game of the night, the Atlanta Braves and Los Angeles Dodgers play Game 5 in the best-of-seven NL Championship Series at Dodger Stadium.
+In the only playoff game of the night, the Atlanta Braves can win their first pennant in 22 years with a victory in Game 5 of the NL Championship Series at Dodger Stadium.

-Max Fried is scheduled to start for the Braves, while Los Angeles was planning a bullpen game.
-Atlanta carried a 2-1 series lead into Game 4 on Wednesday.
+Max Fried is scheduled to start for the Braves in his hometown, while Los Angeles was planning a bullpen game.
+Atlanta leads 3-1 in the best-of-seven playoff — same as last season.

+A year ago, the Dodgers also trailed 0-2 and 1-3 against Atlanta in the NLCS before roaring back to win three straight games at a neutral site in Texas on the way to the World Series title.

+Los Angeles has won six consecutive postseason elimination games dating to 2020.

 “It’s a decent amount.
 I haven’t gotten the exact number, but I’ve been definitely having to try to ask around for some extra tickets,” Fried said.